mulesoft/template-wday2snow-employee-aggregation/README.md

 This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.

-Mainly consisting of two calls (Queries) to Workday and Service Now and storing each response on the Invocation Variable named *employeesFromOrgA* or *employeesFromOrgB* accordingly.
+Mainly consisting of two calls (Queries) to Workday and Service Now and storing each response on the Invocation Variable named *workersFromOrgA* or *workersFromOrgB* accordingly.

 [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for aggregating the results from Workday and Service Now.
 Criteria and format applied:
-+ Transformer receives a Mule Message with the two Invocation variables *employeesFromOrgA* and *employeesFromOrgB* to result in List of Maps with keys: **Name**, **Email**, **IDInA** and **IDInB**.
++ Transformer receives a Mule Message with the two Invocation variables *workersFromOrgA* and *workersFromOrgB* to result in List of Maps with keys: **Name**, **Email**, **IDInA** and **IDInB**.
-+ Employees will be matched by email, that is to say, a record in both systems with the same email is considered the same employee.
++ Workers will be matched by email, that is to say, a record in both systems with the same email is considered the same worker.

-+ [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for sorting the list of employees in the following order:
++ [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for sorting the list of workers in the following order:

-1. Employees only in Workday
+1. Workers only in Workday
-2. Employees only in Service Now
+2. Workers only in Service Now
-3. Employees in both systems
+3. Workers in both systems

 All records ordered alphabetically by email within each category.
 If you want to change this order then the *compare* method should be modified.